eastgenomics/eggd_fusioninspector/README.md

 ## What inputs are required for this app to run?
 * The DNA Nexus file ID of a saved FusionInspector Docker image, which should be a compressed '.tar.gz'
 * The file IDs for the Read 1 FASTQ file(s), provided as an array.
+Files must be compressed and end '.fastq.gz' or 'fq.gz'.
 * The file IDs for the Read 2 FASTQ file(s), provided as an array.
+Files must be compressed and end '.fastq.gz' or 'fq.gz'.
 * The file IDs for 'known fusions' file(s), provided as an array.
 Files are expected to end '*.txt'.
 The known fusion files contain regions which should always have fusion evidence checked by FusionInspector, regardless of whether or not they appear in the STAR-Fusion predictions file.
 They may include commonly-implicated fusion loci for the condition under investigation.
     * Fusions must be written in the format geneA--geneB.
     * Known fusions may contain multiple tab-separated columns, but only the first column will be used by the app.